connorpobrien/Inspection-Tracker/README.md

 ## How it works
 Technologies used: Selenium, Beautiful Soup, and Pygame libraries.

-**Selenium** is a free, open source tool that is used to automate browsers.
+**Selenium** is an open source tool that is used to automate browsers.
 For this project, Selenium was used to launch a chrome browser and automate the sign in process for the San Jose building department website.
-This helps set user login credentials and enables continuous searching.
+This helps set user login credentials and enables continuous searching without user intervention.

 **Beautiful Soup** is a python library that is used to pull data out of HTML and XML files.
-For this project, Beautiful Soup was used to extract the HTML content of the inspection page and enables the user to search for a specific date and discipline of inspection.
+For this project, Beautiful Soup was used to extract the HTML content of the inspection page and enables the program to search for a specific date and discipline of inspection based on user input.

 **Pygame** is a python module that is designed for writing video games.
-For this project, Pygame is used simply to play a .mov file.
+For this project, Pygame was used simply to play a .mov file.
 This alerts the user when the inspection is available.

 ## How to Install and Run
 This program is designed to run on mac os with the chrome browser

-- Download chrome driver and store in correct folder -> insert link
+1. Download chrome driver and store in correct folder -> [tutorial](https://www.youtube.com/watch?v=pyqz8X7UUDs).
-- Install selenium, BeautifulSoup, and Pygame through IDE or console.
+2. Install Selenium, BeautifulSoup, and Pygame through IDE or console.

 ```bash
 >>> pip install selenium